freeCodeCamp/guide/src/pages/certificates/cash-register/index.md

 ## ![:beginner:](https://forum.freecodecamp.com/images/emoji/emoji_one/beginner.png?v=3 ":beginner:") Beginner Code Solution:

-    // Create an object which hold the denominations and their values var denom = <a href='https://forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=3 ":rocket:"' target='_blank' rel='nofollow'>
+    // Create an array of objects which hold the denominations and their values var denom = [
       { name: 'ONE HUNDRED', val: 100.00},
       { name: 'TWENTY', val: 20.00},
       { name: 'TEN', val: 10.00},